hemi0007/cryptowordhunt/README.md

    - Check that your IP address isn't blocked by Supabase's security settings

 3. **Missing Environment Variables**:
-   - Make sure all required environment variables are set on your hosting provider
+   - Make sure all required environment variables are set in Replit
    - Double-check for typos in environment variable names

-4. **Port Configuration**:
+4. **Image Loading Issues**:
-   - Ensure your app listens on the port provided by Hostinger (often available via PORT env var)
+   - If images aren't loading, check that they're properly referenced with relative paths (./images/filename.png)
-   - If you specify a port manually, make sure it matches Hostinger's expected port
+   - Verify that image files exist in the public directory